Anatomy of a Top CTO: Skills & Salary

 Essential Traits or Characteristics for Success as a CTO:

 In my opinion, success comes with experience.
-You should have knowledge of the tech stack and should be able to think more than lines of codes.
+You should know the tech stack and think beyond lines of code.

 Chirag Lathiya, B.Tech, ABA IIM-A